Col-E/r8/src/library_desugar/desugar_jdk_libs_legacy_comments.md

-# Description of the desugared library configuration file
+# Description of the legacy desugared library configuration file

 ## Version